Key Takeaways

 Snake Plants – Why Choose Them for Your Home?

 When I began tending to houseplants, I could not foresee that one would alter my perspective on indoor gardening.
 A couple of years back, a horticulture specialist provided me with some priceless advice on how to care for snake plants.
 This radically reshaped my understanding of these hardy plants.
-With just a bit of knowledge, I managed to transform my previously struggling plant into a flourishing centerpiece.
+With just a bit of knowledge, I transformed my previously struggling plant into a flourishing centerpiece.

 Known scientifically as Sansevieria or Dracaena trifasciata, the snake plant is a popular houseplant commonly lauded for its hardiness.
-This sturdy succulent thrives on minimal care yet offers numerous benefits that make it an excellent choice for both green-thumbed gardeners and horticulture novices.
-It’s known to purify the air by removing harmful toxins while also adding aesthetic value with its tall, strikingly-shaped leaves – earning it the nickname of ‘mother-in-law’s tongue.’
+This sturdy succulent thrives on minimal care yet offers numerous benefits that make it an excellent choice for both green-thumbed gardeners & horticulture novices.
+It is known to purify air by removing harmful toxins while also adding aesthetic value with its tall, strikingly-shaped leaves – earning it the nickname of ‘mother-in-law’s tongue.’

 - One can’t argue with NASA Clean Air Study’s findings that snake plants are among the top indoor plants that improve air quality.